geoffryan/hydro1d/README.md

 ## Installation ##

-To install, just type 'make'!
+To install, just type `make`!

 ### Visualization Requirements ###

-Some simple python visualization scripts are included in 'vis/'.
-They require 'numpy' and 'matplotlib' python libraries to function correctly.
+Some simple python visualization scripts are included in `vis/`.
+They require `numpy` and `matplotlib` python libraries to function correctly.